METEO 3 Lesson 11 Images

 Text description of the net radiation distribution over the earth image.

 The image is a world map projection showing net radiation data from December 2001.
-It is overlaid with shades of green and blue, representing varying levels of net radiation, with darker greens and blues indicating lower values and lighter areas indicating higher values.
-The landmasses are outlined in dark lines against a background of color gradients.
+It is overlaid with shades of green and blue, representing varying levels of net radiation, with blues indicating negative values, white indicating zero, and greener areas indicating higher values.
+The landmasses are outlined in dark black lines against a background of color gradients.
+Mostly blue areas are in the Northern Hemisphere, gradually turning white toward the equator, then green in the Southern Hemisphere.
 Below the map is a black band with text and a color scale.
 The scale ranges from dark blue at the left (-280 W/m²) to green on the right (280 W/m²).

 necklace around the globe